Key Stage 5 Results:

 Key stage 5 data is assessed by a value-added score which shows how well students have progressed in comparison to students nationally with the same KS4 prior attainment.

 This score is expressed as a proportion of a grade above or below national average. +0.5 would be the equivalent to performance half a grade above average for the intake of the sixth form.

-In 2017 our academic Value Added score was -0.03 and this places us a close to national average.
-In light of the fact that we are a comprehensive sixth form with a relatively low entry requirement, a weaker cohort this year and an ethos of not leaving any student behind we are pleased with this result.
+In 2018 our academic Value Added score for the students who finished their studies with us was 0.01 and this places us on national average.
+In light of the fact that we are a comprehensive sixth form with a relatively low entry requirement, and an ethos of not leaving any student behind we are pleased with this result.